LingGen: Scalable Multi-Attribute Linguistic Control via Power-Law Masking: Linguistic Generation with LingGen

-During training, we employ P-MASKING, a dynamic masking strategy.
-Masking attributes prevents memorization of training data and mitigates spurious correlations.
-By randomly masking some attributes, the model learns to infer missing information, leading to more robust control and disentangled attribute representations.
+During training, we employ P-MASKING, a strategy that selects the number of linguistic control attributes to mask for each sample.
+Intuitively, varying which attributes are visible encourages the model to rely on the provided controls (rather than a fixed attribute configuration) and improves robustness when the requested subset of attributes changes at inference time.

-\textbf{P-MASKING} samples masking rates from a truncated Pareto distribution~\citep{burroughs2001upper}, enabling the model to learn robust representations and generalize its attribute control capabilities to a wider range of attribute visibility levels.
-For each sample, a masking rate $m$ is sampled, controlling the proportion of attributes masked.
+P-MASKING samples masking rates from a truncated Pareto distribution~\citep{burroughs2001upper}.
+For each training sample, a masking proportion $\rho_{\text{mask}}$ is sampled, determining the proportion of attributes to mask.
 This allows the model to learn to control any number of attributes.
-The probability of masking $m$ percent of the attributes is given by:
+Notably, this strategy introduces only a single hyperparameter ($b$) keeping tuning complexity minimal.
+The probability density function for masking proportion $\rho_{\text{mask}}$ is given by:

-for $0 \le m \le 1$, where $b$ is a shape parameter.
-In our experiments, $b$ is tuned such that the distribution yields a masking rate of 30\% or lower in over 60\% of samples.
-The sampled masking rate $m$ determines how many attributes are masked.
-Masked attributes are replaced with a zero vector and excluded from the self-attention~\citep{vaswani2017attention}.
+for $0 \le x \le 1$, where $b$ is a shape parameter.
+We sweep $b \in \{1, 2, 5, 10, 20\}$ and measure the resulting masking-rate histogram (Appendix~\ref{app:pareto_shape}).
+As shown in Figure~\ref{fig:pareto_shape}, the selected value $b=5$ concentrates probability mass on near-complete attribute sets (0--30\% masking) while still assigning some probability to sparse configurations (50--99\% masking).
+The sampled masking proportion $\rho_{\text{mask}}$ determines how many attributes are masked.
+Masked attributes are excluded from the self-attention and from the output representation pooling.

-\textbf{Advantages over Fixed-Rate Masking:} This dynamic strategy offers several advantages.
-It introduces more randomness during training, forcing robust and generalizable representations.
-The power law distribution allows a nuanced approach: frequent lower masking rates preserve the learning of accurate attribute representations, while less frequent higher rates force the model to handle missing attributes, crucial for multi-attribute control.
+This sample-based strategy introduces per-example variation in the visible attribute set.
+The power law distribution yields frequent low masking rates (dense conditioning) while still sampling sparse cases that are necessary for subset robustness.

+We aim for the model to perform well on any subset of attributes.
+However, using a fixed masking rate would train the model primarily on subsets of a certain size (e.g., $k \times (1-\rho_{\text{mask}})$ visible attributes), potentially limiting its ability to handle the full set of $k$ attributes together or single attributes in isolation.
+Therefore, P-MASKING samples the number of masked attributes from a power law distribution: it places high probability on low masking (nearly complete visible sets) and a low-probability tail on high masking (sparse visible sets).
+Dense cases support learning precise multi-attribute control, while sparse cases train the model to remain functional when few attributes are provided.